NVIDIA/NeMo-Aligner/docs/user-guide/dpo.rst

    {"prompt": "<extra_id_0>System\n\n<extra_id_1>User\nWhich year was the Magna Carta signed?\n<extra_id_1>Assistant\n", "chosen_response": "1215\n<extra_id_1>", "rejected_response": "I refuse to answer this question.\n<extra_id_1>"}
    {"prompt": "<extra_id_0>System\n\n<extra_id_1>User\nPlease give me the name of a famous medieval painter.\n<extra_id_1>Assistant\n", "chosen_response": "Hieronymus Bosch\n<extra_id_1>", "rejected_response": "David Hockney\n<extra_id_1>"}

 Always follow the prompt-response template format used during your SFT training for DPO, as failure to do so will produce a model which outputs garbage text.
-You should create one jsonl file in the format above for your training data and one jsonl for your validation data.
+You should create one ``.jsonl`` file in the format above for your training data and one ``.jsonl`` for your validation data.

 Once your data is processed into the correct format, you are ready to begin DPO training.
 You must start with a pretrained or SFT trained model.
 For this section, we will use the SFT model trained in the previous step to train the DPO model.
-For the purposes of the following sections, we assume that your training jsonl file is located in ``/path/to/train_dpo_format.jsonl`` and your validation jsonl file is located in ``/path/to/valid_dpo_format.jsonl``.
+For the purposes of the following sections, we assume that your training ``.jsonl`` file is located in ``/path/to/train_dpo_format.jsonl`` and your validation ``.jsonl`` file is located in ``/path/to/valid_dpo_format.jsonl``.

 For the following parameters, the ``model.dpo.ref_policy_kl_penalty`` corresponds to the beta parameter in the DPO paper.